 - What it is: Voice, SMS, USSD, mobile apps used to report service delivery status, improve field operations, optimise supply chains, or provide customer support for instance.

 - What it is: Leveraging MNO customer data, with customer and mobile operator consent, improve targeted marketing, access to finance, etc.

 What types of grants are available?

-The two types of grants the programme awards are:
+The two types of grants the programme awards include:

-Our blogs and newsletters will have the latest information on when we’re re-opening applications.
-To ensure you stay up to date, please sign up to be notified about when you can apply and for details on our programme activity.
+Our blogs and newsletters will have the latest information on our fund.
+To ensure you stay up to date, please sign up to be notified about our activities.